chrisbouchard/easyrepr/docs/guide.rst

 Multiple Inheritance
 --------------------

-If a class has multiple ancestor classes with easyrepr :obj:`__repr__` methods, their attributes will be included in *reverse* MRO (method resolution order)--- i.e., attributes of ancestor classes later in the MRO will be included earlier.
+If a class has multiple ancestor classes that use easyrepr, their attributes will be included in *reverse* MRO (method resolution order) --- i.e., attributes of ancestor classes later in the MRO will be included earlier.

 .. code-block:: pycon
    :caption: Repr with multiple inheritance